miconda/KSR-URL-Expander/README.md

 extensions store of the browsers.
 It has to be manually installed from the source code folder.

-Given that is require to register as a developer for each browser in order to get the extension signed and published in the stores, at this moment is not expected to make it available there.
+Given that is required to register as a developer for each browser organization in order to be able to sign and publish the extension in their stores, there is no plan at this moment to do it, installation from source folder not being a complex process.

 ### Chromium Browsers ###